-The internal audit function is being headed by the Internal Audit Head who is currently reporting to the Audit Committee and the Board, and has unrestricted access to all functions, records, property, and personnel, and have full and free access to the Audit Committee.
+The internal audit function is being headed by the Acting Internal Audit Head who is currently reporting to the Audit Committee and the Board, and has unrestricted access to all functions, records, property, and personnel, and have full and free access to the Audit Committee.
 Its main function is to provide independent, objective assurance and consulting services designed to add value and improve the Bank's operations.
-It helps the organization accomplish its objectives by bringing systematic and disciplined approach to evaluate and improve the effectiveness of risk management, control, and governance processes.
+It helps the organization accomplish its objectives by bringing systematic and disciplined approach to evaluate and improve the effectiveness of risk management, control, and governance processes through the conduct of regular or special audit examination.

 The Bank's Board of Directors is ultimately responsible for ensuring that Senior Management establishes and maintains an adequate, effective, and efficient internal control framework commensurate with the size, risk profile and complexity of operations of the Bank.
-The Board of Director ensures that the Bank's independent audit function has an appropriate stature and authority within the Bank and is provided with adequate resources to enable it to effectively carryout its assignments with objectivity.
+The Board of Director ensures that the Bank's independent audit function has an appropriate stature and authority within the Bank and is provided with adequate resources to enable it to effectively carry out its assignments with objectivity.